PolusAI/image-tools/utils/bbbc-download-plugin/README.md

 ## Run the Docker image

-To execute the build docker image for the download plugin, run `bash run-plugin.sh`.
+To execute the built docker image for the download plugin, run `bash run-plugin.sh`.

 ## Options